 Choose from a variety of investment options that fit your timeline and investment goals, including enrollment year investment options, that automatically change as your loved one nears enrollment.
 Use the money at any state or private college, technical school, or community college that offers financial aid — even schools outside the US.
 Make qualified withdrawals free from tax not just on tuition, but certain room and board, books, computers and related technology expenses, equipment and supplies.

 Don’t Choose Between College and Retirement

-Many parents worry they’ll need to make a choice between retirement and their child’s education.
-They understandably feel like making sure their child receives a college education should be the priority.
+Many parents worry they will need to make a choice between retirement and their child’s education.
+They, understandably, feel making sure their child receives a college education should be the priority.
 In reality, retirement should be the priority, but you should save for both if possible.
 Don’t stress if you can’t pay for all of college, just start small and save steady.
-With MESP you can start for as little as $25, and keep feeding your retirement nest egg.
+With MESP you can start for as little as $25 in a child’s college fund, and keep feeding your retirement nest egg.
 Also keep in mind there are many smart ways to reduce the cost of higher education before you even spend a dime.